BrunIF/create-server-doctl/README.md

 You need generate key in this folder, because it need to your future server.
 Run next command:
 ```
-ssh-keygen -t rsa -b 4096 -C "autodeploy@yourcompany.com
+ssh-keygen -t rsa -b 4096 -C "autodeploy@yourcompany.com"
 ```
-Now you must copy and paste your id_rsa.pub key on bitbucket.org (or github.com, gitlab.com,...)
+Now you must copy and paste your *id_rsa.pub* key on bitbucket.org (or github.com, gitlab.com,...)

 ## Install Server

-Edit file setup-server.sh and change variables value DROPLET_NAME, USER_NAME, DOMAIN_NAME, SUB_DOMAIN_NAME.
-On end of file userdata.sh you must change repository URL.
+Edit file *setup-server.sh* and change variables value DROPLET_NAME, USER_NAME, DOMAIN_NAME, SUB_DOMAIN_NAME.
+On end of file *userdata.sh* you must change repository URL.
 After if you do that run script
 ```
 ./setup-server.sh
 ```